infectedxd/Xfected-Selfbot/readme.md

 5. Open the `python main.py` file in a text editor and go to line 41.

-6. Set your Discord User ID as an environment variable named `userid`.
+6. Set your Discord User ID as an env named `userid`.

-7. Set your Discord selfbot token as an environment variable named `token`.
+7. Set your Discord selfbot token as an env named `token`.

 ## Usage